awsdocs/amazon-s3-userguide/doc_source/storage_lens_console_viewing.md

 The **Dimension level** tabs provide a detailed view of all values within a particular dimension\.
 For example, the **Region** tab shows metrics for all AWS Regions, and the **Bucket** tab shows metrics for all buckets\.
 Each dimension tab contains an identical layout consisting of four sections:
 + A *trend chart* displaying your top *N* items within the dimension over the last 30 days for the selected metric\.
 By default, this chart displays the top 10 items, but you can increase it to any number that you want\.
 + A *histogram chart* shows a vertical bar chart for the selected date and metric\.
-You might need to scroll horizontally if you have a very large number of items to display in this chart\.
+You might need to scroll horizontally if you have a large number of items to display in this chart\.
 + The *bubble analysis chart* plots all items within the dimension by representing the first metric on the x axis, a second metric on the y axis, and a third metric represented by the size of the bubble\.
 + The *metric grid view* contains each item in the dimension listed in rows\.
 The columns represent each available metric, arranged in metrics category tabs for easier navigation\.